 Autism Rates Are Rising

 A decade ago the US counted 1 in 150 children with autism.
 By two years ago the prevalence was up to 1 in 88.
-The latest data released this month jump to 1 in 68.
+The latest numbers released in March 2014 jump to 1 in 68.
 The support group Autism Speaks has comprehensive coverage of the latest CDC numbers HERE.

 The Centers for Disease Control (CDC) measure of autism prevalence is based on requests for autism-related services.
 By comparison, programs that go into schools to screen children directly find more cases, as high as 1 in 38 in one study in South Korea.